harshb2007/Quant-Portfolio/Ironman Hand Simulator/README.md

 # 🦾 IronMan Hand Simulator: A Heroic Aid for Children with Autism

 **About the Project**
+Inspired by the ingenuity of Tony Stark, this project transforms the fantasy of an Iron Man suit into a **real-world assistive tool**.
 The *IronMan Hand Simulator* is designed to support children with autism by combining **playful interaction** with **therapeutic benefits**, making learning and engagement feel heroic.

 **Mission Statement**
 Our goal is to create a **supportive, fun, and inclusive technology** that empowers children with autism.
 By blending **engineering, simulation, and empathy**, the project seeks to give kids not just a helping hand—but a *superhero’s hand*.